Alexander Fleming was a twentieth century pioneer in immunology

 After leaving the Kilmarnock Academy he went to London to become a shipping Clerk.

-1909: Qualified as a specialist Surgeon at St. Mary’s Hospital, Paddington, London where he was to spend the rest of his career.
+1909: Fleming qualified as a specialist Surgeon at St. Mary’s Hospital, Paddington, London where he was to spend the rest of his career.
 As he was an expert marksman with the College Rifle team he managed to find his way into Sir Almroth Wright’s bacteriological laboratory.
 He became the first person to use anti typhoid vaccines on people.

 1928: A chance exposure of a culture dish of staphylococci lead to his discovery of penicillin.